 The exonic indels were extracted from GDC.
 For small insertions, we extracted 50 nucleotides flanking the small insertion coordinate.
 For small deletions, we extracted 50 nucleotides flanking the small deletion and the deleted sequence.
 We counted the number L1-endonuclease recognition motif (TTTAA) close of indels.
 We used three different flanking regions threshold: 50nt (as extracted), 10nt and 3nt.
 All strategies yielded similar results and only the 5nt analysis is shown here.
 Using Agilent capture was used to define the exonic regions.
 The same number of indels for each cancer type was simulated across the exonic (as defined above) and we estimated the expected number INDELs close to the indel breakpoint by counting the number of simulated indels close to the TTTAA motif.
 The statistical significance of the enrichment of TTTAA motif was calculated using the chi-squared test.

-Passive versus Autonomous transcription of L1Hs transcritps.
+Passive versus Autonomous transcription of L1Hs transcripts.

 More ancient elements such as DNA transposons and LINE-2 have been shown to be primarily transcribed passively, hitchhiking the transcription of nearby autonomously transcribed regions {GTExConsortium:2015fb}.
 Therefore, we tested whether our estimation of L1Hs transcription level correlated with genes containing or adjacent to L1Hs instances.
 We found no significant difference between the correlation distribution of a random set of genes and genes with L1Hs in exons or introns or within 3kb upstream or 3kb downstream of L1Hs.
 This finding indicates that our estimation of L1Hs autonomous transcription is not significantly influenced by non-autonomous L1Hs transcription adjacent or contained by protein-coding genes’ loci.